 There are many more employers looking for interns than there are interns looking for internships, so an hourly wage or stipend is a great way to attract top candidates.
 Although many students do unpaid internships, it is important to remember that they are also paying the university for the credits they receive from the experience.
 For this reason, we are vigilant about students working in an environment that takes this educational role seriously by providing mentoring and supervision, encouraging the tackling of projects with room for failure, providing constructive and frequent feedback, and offering career guidance and networking opportunities where possible.

 While we ask that non-profit and for-profit internship hosts alike provide the type of experience described above, the US Department of Labor has created guidelines specifically aimed at helping for-profit organizations determine the legality of their unpaid internships: http://www.dol.gov/whd/regs/compliance/whdfs71.pdf

 Our department places both graduate and undergraduate students interns in a variety of positions relating to journalism, strategic communication, film and video, intercultural and global communication, and other positions that require communicating with a broad range of audiences using multiple media.
 If you prefer or require a specific academic level, please indicate that in your internship listing.

-Assistant Professor and Director of Internships
+Associate Professor and Interim Director of Internships